madhushrirajagopal/Bayesian_Inference_SpamClassifier/README.md

-# Bayesian_Inference_SpamClassifier
+## Bayesian_Inference_SpamClassifier

-Learning notebook for Naive Bayes Algorithm using email spam classifier example from Udacity.
+[https://github.com/Madhu317/Bayesian_Inference_SpamClassifier/blob/master/Bayesian_Inference.ipynb](My Learning notebook) for Naive Bayes Algorithm using email spam classifier example from Udacity.

 This project has been broken down in to the following steps: